“End detainment and deportations.” “ICE out of Gwinnett.”

 The October 2 event was organized by several militant extremist, anti-287(g) groups including the ‘Georgia Latino Alliance for Human Rights’ and the ‘Project South Institute for the Elimination of Poverty and Genocide’ to create opposition to the decade-old 287(g) agreement Gwinnett County Sheriff Butch Conway has with ICE.
 Event organizers were surprised with the attendance and participation of pro-enforcement Americans after IAG and the Dustin Inman Society made the meeting in a public library known outside of the anti-enforcement circle.
 Several people on the pro-American side sent us photos and the post cards from Abram’s New Georgia Project.

-Abrams, runner-up in the 2018 Georgia governor’s race, has partnered here with groups (“communities in resistance”) that use banners and t-shirts to disparage immigration enforcement officers with the foreign language slang term “chinga la migra”
+Abrams, runner-up in the 2018 Georgia governor’s race, has partnered with anti-borders groups (“communities in resistance”) that use banners and t-shirts to disparage immigration enforcement officers with the foreign language slang term “chinga la migra”

 “Keep immigrant families safe”